 Explore ways to enhance existing activities to make them more effective for disciplemaking.
 This might include making some ministries more receptive for new people or adding a “beginners’ group” to your existing BIble studies.
 Lots of creative ways to do this.

 #3.
-DISSOLVE those activities less effective for disciplemaking
+REPLACE those activities less effective for disciplemaking

-Consider how to dissolve or move away from those activities that do not have a disciplemaking purpose or have become less effective.
+Consider how to change or stop and replace those activities that do not have a disciplemaking purpose or have become less effective.
 Caution: move slowly with your “Operation Kaboom.”
 Sometimes those can be moved to another church ministry or released to an individual to continue doing it apart from women’s ministry.
 End it with celebration and appreciation.

 #4.
 CONSIDER new ways to address the weak areas